2022 Venge Silencieux Cabernet Sauvignon

 Kills Caymus, destroys Duckhorn, and slays Silver Oak!

-I've never had a bad vintage of this wine, and it's because Venge is a quality fanatic.
+I've never had a bad vintage of this wine, and that is because Venge is a quality fanatic.
 Silencieux is his highest-production Cab, but he still only makes roughly 7,000 cases of it.
 At that production level, he can still hand-harvest, hand-sort, and hand-make this wine to maintain the consistent quality we've all come to know this wine for.

 Before I get into my own tasting notes, I must remind you that we never get enough of this wine.
 We sold 300+ cases last year before it ran out -- we could have easily sold a bunch more.
 I attribute the success of this wine to its very high quality-to-price ratio.
 As I've said in the past, this destroys a lot of more well known Cabs that cost two to three times the price.